ethereum/portal-network-specs/portal-network.md

 ### State: Accounts and Contract Storage

-The goal of the state network is to make pieces of the state available to light clients before the next block is mined.
+The state network needs to make pieces of the state available to light clients before the next block is mined, so that they can be quickly retrieved by the users' wallets and dapps.

 Nodes should be able to choose how much state they want to store and share, and the network should provide a way to identify which nodes to query for a wanted portion of state.
+This is so that every node, no matter how small, can contribute to the health and robustness of the network.

-Full "bridge" nodes acting as benevolent state providers could selectively push out proofs from the main network to interested light nodes, who could also request more data if needed.
-For example, a full node could only push leaf proofs and any interested light client would request intermediate leaf-to-root proofs and participate in broadcasting them.
+The network needs to have a way to push state from new blocks into the network, so that it can be made available for query and retrieval by interested nodes.
+Full "bridge" nodes acting as benevolent state providers would be responsible for bringing in this data from the main network, and the network should be able to remain healthy even with a small number of bridge nodes.

 Querying and reading data from the network should be fast, since wallet operations such as estimating needed gas for a transaction might need to retrieve a significant amount of state data and access contract storage (which is stored in a separate trie and inherently unbalanced), resulting in many requests for different pieces of state.